telekosmos/phonegap-res/README.md

-# phonegap-splash

-phonegap-splash has been abandoned in favour of phonegap-res. phonegap-res can generate both icons and splash screens.
-Please move forward with phonegap-res.
-Thank you!

-# phonegap-res
+# Splash'n'Icons

+__splash'n'icons__ combine together to get you rid of the concern of resources/assets generation for a Cordova/Phonegap project.
+Strongly based, inspired and forked from [phonegap-res](https://github.com/macdonaldr93/phonegap-res) :+1:

+## Features
+- Automatic splash screen & icon generator for PhoneGap/Cordova 5+.
+- Update `config.xml` file with the markup for the generated resources and platforms.
+- Create the `icon` and `splash` folders into the `resources` folder for the right platforms if they don't exist.

+## Requirements
+- Create a splash screen (`splash.png` 2208x2208) & icon (`icon.png` 192x192) in the `resources` folder of your phonegap/cordova project
+- Create root resources folder for the platforms your project supports (this is `resouces/ios` and/or `resources/android`)
-Automatic splash screen & icon generator for PhoneGap.
-Create a splash screen (2208x2208) & icon (1024x1024) once in the www folder of your phonegap project and use phonegap-res to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).
+- Cordova's `config.xml` file must exist in the root folder
+- use `splash-n-icons` command to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).
+- No need to have a platform installed in your project

-### Installation
+## Installation

-    sudo npm install -g phonegap-res
+    sudo npm install -g splash-n-icons

-### Usage
+## Usage

-Create a ```splash.png``` & ```icon.png``` file in the www folder of your phonegap project and run:
+Create a ```splash.png``` & ```icon.png``` file in the `resources` folder of your phonegap/cordova project and run:

-    phonegap-res
+    splash-n-icons

-### Requirements
+### Third party requirements

 - ImageMagick

-Install on a Mac:
+Install on a Mac using `homebrew`:

     brew update
     brew install imagemagick

-- At least one platform was added to your project ([phonegap platforms docs](http://phonegap.apache.org/docs/en/3.4.0/guide_platforms_index.md.html#Platform%20Guides))
-- PhoneGap's config.xml file must exist in the root folder ([phonegap config.xml docs](http://phonegap.apache.org/docs/en/3.4.0/config_ref_index.md.html#The%20config.xml%20File))
+or using `ports`:

+	port selfupdate
+	port install imagemagick

 ### License

 MIT

-### Future Development
+### Future?

-- Add arguments to independently generate icons or splash screens.
+- Generate icons __or__ splash screens.
-- Add other platforms.
+- Add more platforms.